Przejdź do treści

 • The reference Node runtime now ships an embedded Seed Directory service inside the daemon process.
 It keeps the same HTTP surface and SQLite schema as the earlier sidecar design so deployments can still treat it as the same logical service.

-• The Seed Directory persistence layer gains three capability-specific tables: capability_registrations, capability_passports, revocations.
+• The Seed Directory persistence layer gains capability and subject-specific tables: capability_registrations, capability_passports, revocations, and routing_subject_bindings.

 • capability_registrations indexes (node_id, capability_id) as primary key with published_at, expires_at, and a foreign key to the passport record.